ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 ## Audience

-To get the most out of this tutorial, you will need to have a basic understanding of Javascript, Node, Solidity, and how to develop dapps in Avalanche.
+To get the most out of this tutorial, you will need to have a basic understanding of JavaScript, Node, Solidity, and how to develop dapps in Avalanche.
 You should also know the basics of public key cryptography.
 Avalanche uses Elliptic Curve Cryptography (ECC) as do Bitcoin, Ethereum, and many others.
 The ECC algorithm used for digital signatures is called ECDSA (Elliptic Curve